burgersc12/AnIRC/INSTALL.md

 ### Commands to run in Termux

+**NOTE** The first command is not needed if you had SubsDCC installed and haven't deleted Termux

 ```
 pkg update && pkg install -y python && pip install xdcc-dl && mkdir -p ~/.termux/tasker/ ; termux-setup-storage
 ```